two logical blunders the polyamorous should consider and avoid

 If a relationship is to be monogamous, then it's monogamous.
 If it's NOT, then it's NOT for EVERYONE INVOLVED.

 Do you already have a girlfriend/partner/polyamorous secondary/husband/boyfriend/maintenance man . . . what have you?
-Then whoever you're looking for can do so/have already done so as well.
+Then whoever you're looking for can as well.
 Same goes for any other category we failed to mention there.
 You got one?
-Then so can whoever you're looking to meet, at least until such a time MAY transpire that EVERYONE involved decides to do something else.
-And such a time would only happen MUCH LATER in your collective relationship.
+Then so can whoever you're looking to meet, at least until such a time my transpire that everyone involved decides to do something else.
+And such a time would only happen much later in your collective relationship.

 If your profile makes it clear you don't agree, it will only inspire mass giggling or mass gagging from your intended audience.

 Still not getting it?

 Well, let’s backtrack a bit.
 Pretend you're single, and then also try to lose some of your gender assumptions.

 When you're just starting out in any dating relationship, at the very beginning, before any sort of important bonding has transpired, it's generally assumed that all parties may currently be dating others and/or are free to continue dating others.
 No one has made up their mind or could realistically be expected to make up their mind regarding any longer-term commitment(s) to anyone at all BEFORE you've really even begun dating.